raspberrypilearning/touch-free-tap/en/step_4.md

 --- task ---
 Click **Run**.
 Move your hand in front of the sensor — the distance values should change.

+--- collapse ---

+---

+title: TypeError: can't convert NoneType to float

+---

+Tip: If you see the error `TypeError: can't convert NoneType to float`

+This usually means the distance sensor did not give a proper reading.
+The most common cause is a loose connection, but it could be something else stopping the sensor from working.

+Check these things:

+- Check that no jumper wires are loose or leaning in the breadboard/circuit.
+- Make sure the sensor is facing an object that is not too close (2cm) or too far away (4m).
+- Check your voltage divider resistors are properly connected
+- Do you have the right `trigger` and `echo` pins set?

+--- /collapse ---

 --- /task ---